FusionAuth/fusionauth-site/DocsDevREADME.md

 	set the bounds of the first window to {xAxis, yAxis, appWidth + xAxis, appHeight + yAxis}
 end tell
 ```

+## Formatting Screenshots

+Use `CMD + shift + 4 + space` to get the drop-shadow style screenshots.

+Crop top/bottom if necessary.
+(Don't crop sides.)

+If highlighting sections of the screenshot, use editor in Mac image preview.
+Drag rectangle around subject.
+Use third thinnest line weight and solid red outline.

+Use https://tinypng.com/ to compress images.

 Converting terminalizer gifs to videos
 ----